ThaNarie/typescript-webpack-book/chapter1.md

 # Webpack setup

 Before we start integrating typescript, we will explain the current webpack setup we have for transpiling our JavaScript files with babel.
-It won't go into detail about all the other webpack parts, only the relevant bits related to JavaScript.

 ```js
 // webpack resolve config